 Why do I Believe What I Believe

-To believe or not to believe, that isn’t the real important question.
-The vital question to ask is why do I believe this?.
-It’s the “reasons to believe” that should be the focus of our attention.
+To believe or not to believe isn’t the really important question.
+The vital question to ask is, why do I believe this?
+The “reasons to believe” should be the focus of our attention.
 It’s not just semantics or wordplay.
 It’s the difference that makes critical thinking a reality.

 So, the best thing to do is keep asking yourself why.
 Why do I believe what I believe?
 After you find out the reasons, remove your ownership of the idea.
 What you believe about reality doesn’t matter.
 Your beliefs create a self-imposed prison that keeps you from advancing.